getodk/docs/docs/entity-cheat-sheet.rst

 #.
 Use ``csv-external`` with ``listname``

 .. note::
-  When you upload your form to Central, it will check the expected attachments and automatically connect an entity list in place of an attachment when the name matches exactly.
-You can check what entity lists your forms are using by looking at those forms' attachments on Central.
+  When you upload your form to Central, it will check the expected attachments and automatically connect an Entity List in place of an attachment when the name matches exactly.
+You can check what Entity Lists your forms are using by looking at those forms' attachments on Central.

 Selecting an Entity
 ______________________________

-When you use ``select_one_from_file listname.csv``, this form field you write in the ``name`` column will hold the ID of your selected entity.
-This ID is the UUID that Central uses to uniquely track the entity, e.g. ``4d6a1fe1-6dff-4f72-b122-1413fe9b2dd0``.
+When you use ``select_one_from_file listname.csv``, this form field will hold the ID of your selected Entity.
+This ID is the UUID that Central uses to uniquely track the Entity, e.g. ``4d6a1fe1-6dff-4f72-b122-1413fe9b2dd0``.
 You might notice UUIDs like this in your submission data.

-.. list-table:: Example ``survey`` sheet for selecting an entity with ``select_one_from_file``.
+.. list-table:: Example ``survey`` sheet for selecting an Entity with ``select_one_from_file``.
    :widths: 40 30 30
    :header-rows: 1